 In general, the pros and cons of each technique need to be weighed judiciously for a given domain and application.
-In health, where data sensitivity is high, cryptographic methods, or possibly differential privacy, might offer strong privacy protections without sacrificing too much data utility.
+In health, where sensitivity towards data is high Cryptographic Methods, or possibly differential privacy might offer strong privacy protections without sacrificing too much data utility.
 Data anonymization and perturbation may be more suitable for finance, provided that privacy is managed with care without degrading the accuracy of financial models.
-In applications with loose requirements on privacy, such as social networks, federated learning, or data perturbation may provide a helpful path toward insight extraction while considering user privacy [9].
+In applications with loose requirements on privacy, such as social networks, federated learning or data perturbation may provide a helpful path toward insight extraction while considering user privacy[9].

-Ultimately, the choice among the techniques will depend not just on the level of privacy required, but also on the data usage.
-Both balancing scales are necessary to maintain the utility and protection of privacy of the data [6].
+Ultimately, the choice among techniques will depend not just on the level of privacy required but also on data usage.
+Both balancing scales are necessary in order to maintain the utility and protection of privacy of the data.